sabiodun2000/webserver/README.md

 # webserver
-Create and deploy a webserver
+This contains the code and configuration of a static web site